 Rule of Thirds

 The rule of thirds is a technique where you use two horizontal lines and two vertical lines to divide your frame into thirds.
 You then position the most critical elements of your scene at the intersection of the thirds.

 You can use the rule of thirds grid overlay inside Vyond Studio to position essential characters and props.

-Post-production refers to all the processes teams should consider or do after recording a video and/or audio.
+Post-production, in the world of video production, refers to all the processes teams should consider or do after recording a video and/or audio.
 The following is a list of terms you’ll hear during the post-production stage.

 Editing is done to piece together your final video after you’ve finished recording.
 In the editing process, you modify the image, story structure, and sound to get to a finished video.

 Raw footage can refer to 2 things.
 The first can be footage no one has edited.
 Raw footage can also refer to footage shot in a RAW format, an unprocessed acquisition format that allows you to change things in editing, like your ISO and White Balance.
 RAW formats for video require high-end computers capable of handling the processing power for editing.

 A cut occurs between one shot and another.
 It’s when you go from one scene to the next, without a transition.

 A cut is also the action of dividing a single clip into multiple clips on your timeline.